 The Inquiry also held the first of its public forums - in Christchurch and Kaiapoi.
-Dame Silvia led discussions with groups largely made up of EQC claimants who described their experiences, and put forward views on change needed.
+Inquiry Chair Dame Silvia Cartwright led discussions with groups largely made up of EQC claimants who described their experiences, and put forward views on change needed.

 Dame Silvia noted at the forums that hearing from the claimants directly was of great value to her.

 She also met with advocacy groups in Christchurch - with EQC Fix to discuss a range of issues related to EQC and the wider insurance system, drawing on EQC Fix's own research; and with Empowered Christchurch on similar matters as it relates to claimants and Christchurch residents.

 In a series of meetings in the Waimakariri district, Dame Silvia met with the local Mayor and Councillors, recovery agencies that supported communities, and a focus group of residents from Kaiapoi, Pines Beach and Kairaki.